ThomasBleijendaal/umbraco-custom-section/docs/tree.md

 In order to add functionality your custom section, you can start by adding a custom tree.
 You can create your own tree by creating a `CustomTreeController` derived from `TreeController`.
 The TreeControllers are used by Umbraco to generate trees for each section, and have two methods which must be overridden.
-The TreeController is a bit of an oldy, and does not support anything `async`.
-This TreeController will probably be replaced by something better in Umbraco 8.x, but it will to do for now.
+The TreeController is a bit of an oldie, and does not support anything `async`.
+This TreeController will probably be replaced by something better in Umbraco 8.x, but it will have to do for now.
 The most simplistic implementation of `Controllers/CustomTreeController.cs` will look something like this:

 ``` Csharp